-The 60 Best Farmhouse Living Room Ideas – Interior Design
+60 Farmhouse Living Room Ideas

 If you want your home to have a welcoming and relaxed feeling, then a farmhouse living room is the way to go.
 The modern farmhouse design looks clean and fresh while also looking lived in and rustic.
+If you’re still not sure what it’s all about, we have collected together some of our favorite farmhouse living room ideas for you to discover.

 These farmhouse decor ideas will help you get inspired to decorate your living room.
 They’ll help you find the perfect balance between polished interior design and something a little more relaxed and natural.

-1. Shiplap Walls
+1. Embracing the Charm of Shiplap Walls

-Shiplap walls are the perfect wall to ceiling treatment for a farmhouse.
+Shiplap walls are the perfect wall-to-ceiling treatment for a farmhouse.
 Originally, the style was born out of necessity and convenience, and it’s had a place in the construction of homes for generations.

 Today, shiplap is an easy way to give your home a rustic look.
 You can also repurpose wood and make it authentic and environmentally friendly.
 For a more rustic farmhouse style, choose wood planks that have some imperfections.